zhuchaowe/EasyRSS/README.md

 EasyRSS
 =======

-EasyRSS is a rss reader for ios based on easyios 2.0.2
+EasyRSS is a rss reader for ios based on EasyIOS 2.0.2

 [EasyIOS 2.0](https://github.com/zhuchaowe/EasyRSS)